nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 Before sign a vote transaction, validators must make sure the `multisig script`  in the cell is valid and corresponding to the lock, and only one cell constructed to represent the validator list; otherwise, the POA consensus wound broken.

 To simplify, the process of collecting votes do not include in the POA protocol.

+### off-chain governance

+The main intention of this document is to describe the POA testnet protocol.
+However, to better explain how the POA testnet validator works, we add this section as a suggestion to the off-chain governance, notice this section is more like a suggestion than a specification.

+The intention of on-chain governance and dynamic validators design is to decentralize the POA testnet.
+Instead of the foundation itself, the community should finally maintain the POA testnet validators.

+In the initial stage of the POA testnet, there may be just a small group validator that invited by the Nervos foundation.
+The validators together should governance the testnet and invite more validators from the community.
+A candidate validator may be a company or organization that influences the community.

+A possible way to elect candidate validators:

+The exists validators deploy a permissionless voting DAPP on the mainnet allows any company and organization can register them as a candidate.
+Anyone can deposit mainnet coins to vote on the candidates.
+The POA testnet validators obey the result of the DApp to invites the candidate to become the testnet validator.

+Such an election should periodically host.

 ## POA header